 Esther lives in Baltimore, Maryland with her husband, Ian, and their dogs, Bella and Bug.

-A distinct memory is ingrained in my mind of one of my worst seasons of pain.
+y A Season of Pain A distinct memory is ingrained in my mind of one of my worst seasons of pain.
 I remember that it was November and my husband was going through an important time at work.
-He was completing a difficult and intense several weeks of training that would hopefully lead to a promotion.
-I was in...
+He was completing a difficult and intense several weeks of training that would hopefully lead to a...

 Books by Esther

 Physical symptoms and limitations change all aspects of life, leading to losses and to unique challenges that are difficult to navigate.
 Discover encouragement and practical application, showing you how to release guilt and shame, ask for help, balance work and rest, and get through days of difficult symptoms.

 When it comes to chronic pain and illness, perhaps no questions cause more confusion than the ones that arise when you are pulled out of a thriving life of work that benefits the world, only to spend your hours, days, and weeks languishing in bed.
 It just doesn’t make sense.
 Why, God?
 Why would you take away my thriving career when it took me years to get to this point?

 Chronic pain, illness, and disability take so much away.
 Sometimes it seems as though they take everything we have ever loved and held dear.
 Our physical abilities and our jobs.
 Our current passions and future dreams.
 Our finances and our friends.
 Our sense of community and our ability to engage the world in ways we could before.